 Work with a Fort Worth Solicitation Attorney Today

 A charge for solicitation can be intimidating to face, as a conviction could have repercussions on both your work and your family life.
 On top of that, expensive fines and even jail time may come as a result.
 Given all the potential consequences, there is no reason to face a solicitation charge alone.

 Hiring an attorney may put your mind slightly at ease, knowing that you are making the best decision to protect your rights and interests moving forward.
-If you are charged with solicitation in Fort Worth, contact a Fort Worth solicitation lawyer to schedule a consultation and discuss your case.
+If you are charged with solicitation in Fort Worth, contact a Fort Worth solicitation attorney to schedule a consultation and discuss your case.